 Busing it is not recommended for everyone, especially older folks and those who cannot or should not sit for long periods of time.

-The bus takes anywhere from 8.5hrs to 10 hrs and that is a long time to be sitting in one spot.
-Ecuador has made some improvements with their fleet of buses, adding more leg room between your seat and the one in front of you but they still have in operation some of the older buses with smaller leg room for people, like when we took a bus from Guayaquil to Cuenca in 2015.
+Quito to Cuenca bus time can be anywhere from 8.5hrs to 10 hrs and that is a long time to be sitting in one spot.
+However, Ecuador has made some improvements with their fleet of buses, adding more leg room between your seat and the one in front of you but they still have in operation some of the older buses with smaller leg room for people, like when we took a bus from Guayaquil to Cuenca in 2015.

-It is the cheapest way to travel to Cuenca at around $12 per ticket but sometimes cheapest is not the best option depending on personal needs and circumstances.
+It is the cheapest way to travel to Cuenca; the bus fare from Quito to Cuenca is around $10 to $12 per ticket but sometimes cheapest is not the best option depending on personal needs and circumstances.
 This is our experience in detail taking the bus from Cuenca to Quito, which would also apply to taking the bus from Quito to Cuenca, no difference.

 For instance, the buses rarely stop between Quito and Cuenca for a bathroom break, so it is a hit or miss there…and when they do stop for a bathroom break, it is not necessarily up to western standards.
 Sometimes the drivers do not even stop for a bathroom break.